ingesolvoll/kee-frame/README.md

 [![cljdoc badge](https://cljdoc.xyz/badge/kee-frame/kee-frame)](https://cljdoc.xyz/d/kee-frame/kee-frame/CURRENT)

-## Project status (March 2019)
+## Project status (December 2019)

-The API and functionality of kee-frame is stable and working.
-Currently, nothing is done to expand or fix it, as it is not broken.
+The API and functionality of kee-frame is stable and proven to work.
-Reported bugs and inconsistencies will be fixed on demand.
 Pull requests are welcome.

 ## Quick walkthrough
 - If you prefer, you can go straight to some [articles](http://ingesolvoll.github.io/tags/kee-frame/) or the [demo app](https://github.com/ingesolvoll/kee-frame-sample)